Guide to Practice

 Certified US Tax Court Litigator®

 - EA, CPA, IRS Revenue Agent, or State-licensed Attorney who has been "Admitted to Practice, U.S. Tax Court" and designated, "Certified US Tax Court Litigator®" by the Tax Law Institute's US Tax Court Trial Practice Program®.
-Such designation is bestowed after the USTCP has successfully completed the Tax Law Institute's "Litigation of Federal Civil Tax Controversies Lecture Series at Harvard®.
+Such designation is bestowed after the USTCP has successfully completed the Tax Law Institute's "Litigation of Federal Civil Tax Controversies Lecture Series at Harvard®, and after one year of successful practice before the Court.

 Mon - Fri: 09:00 AM - 05:00 PM